Slow entropy for abelian actions: Introduction and Main Results

-Let us point out the main difficulties in proving Theorem \ref{mainresult}.
-Recall that, for metric entropy of diffeomorphisms, Brin-Katok Theorem on local entropy \cite{bk}, Shannon-McMillan-Breiman(SMB) Theorem and partition theory (Sinai partition\footnote{For details, see \cite{si} and further \cite{ly}.}) are highly used, see \cite{ly}.
-However, for abelian actions, SMB Theorem is not that useful, because the extension of SMB Theorem for actions (\cite{ow} and \cite{el}) includes faster growth of the denominator than what is needed in our case.
+Recall that, for metric entropy of diffeomorphisms, Brin-Katok Theorem on local entropy \cite{BK83}, Shannon-McMillan-Breiman(SMB) Theorem and partition theory (Sinai partition \cite{Sin68}) are highly used, see \cite{LY-85-annals-1,LY-85-annals-2}.
+However, for abelian actions, SMB Theorem is not that useful, because the extension of SMB Theorem for actions \cite{OW83, Lin01} includes faster growth of the denominator than what is needed in our case.

 Another difficulty is that, we heavily use a local entropy type theorem (Theorem \ref{bk}) to prove slow entropy formula, but we can not prove it in the general case, because we can neither generalize the proof of Brin-Katok Theorem to our case (which highly uses SMB Theorem) nor come out with a new proof.
 As a result, we have to put extra assumptions on the measure into our main result.
 In addition, unfortunately there is no way to construct an increasing partition for the action, hence we lose many powerful tools from partition theory.

-In contrast to the metric entropy, another huge problem we can not avoid is the existence of zero Lyapunov exponents, which, equivalently speaking, considering the case of non-hyperbolic measure for actions.
+In contrast to the metric entropy, another huge problem we can not avoid is the existence of zero Lyapunov exponents, which equivalently speaking, the case of non-hyperbolic measure for actions.
 Hyperbolic measure of a $C^{1+r}$ diffeomorphism locally has so called asymptotically almost local product structure.
-Namely, such kind of measure is exact dimensional, see \cite{pe} for details.
-The proof in \cite{pe} essentially exploits results from \cite{ly}, and uses a combinatorial argument based on a special partition constructed in \cite{ly}.
+Namely, such kind of measure is exact dimensional, see \cite{BPS99} for details.
+The proof in \cite{BPS99} essentially exploits results from \cite{LY-85-annals-1,LY-85-annals-2}, and uses a combinatorial argument based on a special partition constructed in \cite{LY-85-annals-1,LY-85-annals-2}.
 If we just consider hyperbolic measure for abelian actions, then similar method allows us to handle the problem.
 However, due to the existence of zero Lyapunov exponents, it is difficult to control the behavior in the neutral directions.
 This is a very subtle issue in dimension theory and smooth ergodic theory.